BrianGardnerAtl/website/_drafts/setup_and_text.md

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a new library from the Android team that simplifies UI creation.
 Small, composable functions create the building blocks of your view.
-Combining these building blocks forms higher-level views and your full UI.
+Combining these building blocks form higher-level views and your full UI.

 This blog series focuses on Jetpack Compose by reacreating some well known views from popular applications.
 My first copy-cat attempt is a Tweet view.